AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 * **Recipients** - Access your recipient database.
 You can view useful information such as their email address, first name and last name.
 This list is read-only.
 * **Audiences** - This is your list of audiences.
 You can view their type, origin, creation/last modification dates and label.
 You can filter the list by origin.
 This list is read-only.
 * **Subscriptions lists** - Browse through your subscriptions lists.
-You can view type, mode and label.
+You can view their type, mode and label.
 This list is read-only.
-* **Targeting workflows** - Access your list of Campaign workflows  You can view their state, last/next processing dates and environment.
+* **Targeting workflows** - Access your list of Campaign workflows.
+You can view their state, last/next processing dates and environment.
 You can filter the list by state, last processing date and workflow type.
 Workflow templates are also available.
 These lists are read-only.

 ### Decision Management